Lesson 3 of 7 - learn how to grieve well

 Option 2 - Assess for psychological wounds

 Pat has studied and accepted the concept of personality subselves, after some initial skepticism, she filled out the first three Lesson-1 checklists honestly to explore whether she was "significantly wounded."
-Despite some apprehension and having persuasive urges to defer this uncomfortable self-examination, she concluded that she was controlled by a false self "too often."
+Despite some apprehension and having persuasive urges to defer this uncomfortable self-examination, she concluded that she was controlled by false selves "too often."
 The idea that she could intentionally reduce this and free her true Self to guide her other subselves more often felt "reassuring."

 Of the other five psychological wounds, Pat decided that in certain situations, her subselves were causing "significant" guilts, fears, angers, and maybe major reality distortions - she wasn't sure yet.
 She felt "excessive shame" was not a major problem, and was sure was able to feel her emotions (vs. numbing them), and that she could genuinely care about (bond with) selected others and exchange genuine (vs. pseudo) love with them.
 She felt relieved to acknowledge these traits honestly.